Arcky97/Pokemon-Kyrac/README.md

 - fixed an issue with the colors when Prof. Oak mentions "grass, fire and water".

 - fixed an issue with pokemon spawning on top of the building on the F1 deck of the yacht.

+- Added the counter to the Maze Quest

 ## Credits: